davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 runs every combination of 2 predictors on evapotranspiration, using a smaller training subset
 * OpenMeteoEDA_202306_v004 explores R2 for every combination of 2 predictors on evapotranspiration, using a smaller training subset

+### Expansions week of 30-SEP-2024
+* OpenMeteoEDA_202306_v004 runs select combinations of 2 predictors on evapotranspiration, using the full training data